rsnpj/notes-site/notes/Year_1/Algorithms_and_Data_Structures/Part_4/Depth_First_Search.md

 The classification is ambiguous for undirected graphs (back edges and forward edges are the same thing)

--   e is a forward edge if DFS first consideres e from u
+-   e is a forward edge if DFS first considers e from u

 -   e is a back edge if DFS first considers e from v